xxapx/Sword-Of-Justice/README.md

 ______________________

 Assignment for the Multimedia Technology course, of the Informatics Department of the University of Western Macedonia.
-We were asked to make a game of our choise using Unity.
+We were asked to make a game of our choise for the Windows OS using Unity.
 I decided to go for a basic 2D platformer.

 ______________________